facebookresearch/r3m/README.md

 Then install from this directory with `pip install -e .`

-You can test if it has installed correctly by running `import robolang_rep` from a python shell.
+You can test if it has installed correctly by running `import r3m` from a python shell.

 ## Using the representation